Supported Formats

 - working mysql / mariadb installation or at least the

-package (ubuntu; name might be different on other platforms) mysqlclient
+libmysqlclient-devpackage (ubuntu; name might be different on other platforms) mysqlclientpython module in path or virtual environment (pip install mysqlclient)

 - working mysql / mariadb installation or at least the